 Crypt Survivors

-Developed for and placed first in the Toronto Film School spring 2025 game jam.
+Developed for and placed first in the Toronto Film School Spring 2025 Game Jam.

 My Role

-- Weighted reward and upgrade system
+- Built the weighted reward and upgrade selection system

 Gameplay Highlights